career decision

 Self-taught knowledge

-Even with teachers' best efforts, explicit taught knowledge alone is never enough to make you a well rounded human being capable of holding conversations and understanding of topics beyond your specialization.
+Even with teachers' best efforts, explicit taught knowledge alone is never enough to make you a well-rounded human being capable of holding conversations and understanding of topics beyond the classroom.
 For anything you are not taught in the classroom, offset by implicitly teaching yourself through other sources namely books, exhibitions, forums, magazines, newspapers, journals and so forth.
-Besides, self-taught knowledge is what gives you originality and differentiates you from everyone else!
+Besides, self-taught knowledge is what gives you originality and differentiates you from everyone else and also the reason why we have inventors, innovators, wealth-builders and so forth, the intellectually curious that learnt beyond what they were taught.

-Wider universal skills apply everywhere, everyday.
-They are not taught but gained through observation and experiences used and re-used until they become second nature, activities such as culture and language, community, media, military, social activism, individual and team sports, group discussions and so forth, do enhance wider universal skills.
+Although soft skills are not taught they can be improved through activities such as culture and language, community, media, military, social activism, individual and team sports, group discussions and so forth, used and re-used until they become second nature,

-The following below is a list of common wider universal skills:
+The following below is a list of common soft skills:

-2. Work ethic - can do attitude, work does not have to be a chore.
+2. Work ethic - work does not have to be a chore.

 3. Flexibility - priorities change, the willingness to accommodate changes.